nuwave/lighthouse/docs/2.6/api-reference/directives.md

 }
 ```

-Other then [@find](#find), this will not throw an error if more then one items are in the collection.
+Other than [@find](#find), this will not throw an error if more than one items are in the collection.

 ## @enum